daydreamersjp/DataScienceTechInstitute/AWS/README.md

-# In-class Lab: First AWS Architecture with Public and Private Subnets
+# In-class Lab (2019/06/05): First AWS Architecture with Public and Private Subnets

 ## Goal of this README